When do the police give Miranda rights?

 We all know that people often hear what they want to hear.
 Police are no different and frequently misinterpret (or twist) an innocent statement into an inculpatory statement.
-Even when an inculpatory statement is not made, police often look more minor inconsistencies or minor errors in facts which are later used to show that a person was “dishonest.”
+Even when an inculpatory statement is not made, police often look more for minor inconsistencies or minor errors in facts which are later used to show that a person was “dishonest.”
 Worse yet, when everything else fails, police will say that a person was nervous when answering questions and appeared to be dishonest or evasive.
 The bottom line is that talking with the police ALWAYS works out very badly for the suspect.

 Consequences of Failure to Provide Miranda Warning

 Without a Miranda warning, nothing a person says in response to a custodial questioning can be used as evidence against the person at his or her trial.
 Any answers to custodial interrogation, without Miranda, are subject to suppression.
-In addition, under the “fruit of the poisonous tree” doctrine, if the police find evidence as a result of an interrogation that violates the Miranda rule, that evidence may also inadmissible at trial.
+In addition, under the “fruit of the poisonous tree” doctrine, if the police find evidence as a result of an interrogation that violates the Miranda rule, that evidence may also be inadmissible at trial.

 Criminal Defense Lawyers – Constitutional Attorneys